justirib/justirib/README.md

 --   "8a,   ,aa  88       88  "8a,   ,a8"  "8a,   ,aa  "8a,   ,a8"
 --    `"Ybbd8"'  88       88   `"YbbdP"'    `"Ybbd8"'   `"YbbdP"'    by irib

--- if you want to skip the keysystem, you can buy adless for 5£ in my discord -- see scriptblox for supported games
+-- if you want to skip the keysystem, (1 checkpoint/week) -- you can buy adless for 5£ in my discord.
+-- see scriptblox for supported games

 local choco = "https://raw.githubusercontent.com/justirib/justirib/refs/heads/main/choco.lua"